Get Started with Nimbus BCI

 For real-time applications, use streaming inference:Available Models

-NimbusSDK includes two Bayesian inference models:Bayesian LDA (RxLDA)
+NimbusSDK includes three Bayesian inference models:Bayesian LDA (RxLDA)

 API Name:RxLDAModelMathematical Model: Pooled Gaussian Classifier (PGC)